cinemascience/design/cis/1.0/cis_specification_v1-0.md

 ## Storage

-A `composable image set` may be stored in any of several formats.
+CIS data is stored as a set of files, in compliance with the Cinema Database Specification.
+All channel files shall be stored in a Python-decodable `.npz` format.
+Other storage formats for channel files are not currently part of the specification.

 - A set of files on disk:
     - [v1.0 file storage specification](storage_file.md)